Search & Rescue Crews Practice Avalanche Mission With New Tools

 It was up to his teammates to find him.

-It’s not the first time Alpine Search and Rescue crews, along with Flight for Life and Loveland Ski Area have all worked together to practice finding someone buried in an avalanche using a helicopter.
+It’s not the first time Alpine Rescue Team crews, along with Flight for Life and Loveland Ski Area have all worked together to practice finding someone buried in an avalanche using a helicopter.

 It is the first time they’ve done it using an external avalanche beacon receiver, essentially a really big avalanche beacon hanging feet below the helicopter they can use to sweep large areas of snow quickly.
 Quickly is the key during rescues like this, according to Chad Miller, Lead Flight Paramedic for Flight for Life Colorado.